nailliK/website-2023-09/src/md/resume.md

 - Responsible for re-architecting the legacy subscriber-side experience for our streaming video application.
 Replaced legacy liquid-based templates with reusable Vue components.
 - Improved front-end developer experience by decoupling the front-end from legacy Rails platform (SPA), modernizing front-end toolsets and advocating for better seed / migration data.
 - Established front-end best practices and coding standards.
 Implemented style-guides, test suites, and code linting / formatting to enforce standards and best-practices.
-- Mentored junior developers and new teammates.
-Provided short lessons to improve their competency with Vue / Vuex, and performed code-reviews for all incoming front-end pull-requests.

 ### Techtonic